awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 In some organizations, all three of these tasks are performed by the same person, but identifying the different roles here shows how delegated administration enables enhanced security in complex organizations\.

 **Important**
-As a security best practice, we recommend that you always use a service role to run automations, even if you are an administrator who performs all of these tasks\.
+As a security best practice, we recommend that you always use a service role to run automations, even if you're an administrator who performs all of these tasks\.

 The procedures in this section link to topics in other AWS guides or other Systems Manager topics\.
 We recommend that you open links to other topics in a new tab in your web browser so you don't lose your place in this topic\.